pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 3

-While your Internet connection is strong & inexpensive, a way to tell Sh to run just our latest Code is
+While your Internet connection is like WiFi -- strong & inexpensive -- then a one-step way to tell Sh to run just our latest Code is

     python3 <(curl -Ss https://raw.githubusercontent.com/pelavarre/byoverbs/refs/heads/main/bin/turtling.py) --yolo